NoahHenrikKleinschmidt/buildamol/examples/README.rst

    :link: getting_started
    :link-type: ref

-   A quick introduction to Biobuild and its main features.
+   A quick introduction to BuildAMol and its main features.